-A project is eligible to apply for incentives under the custom incentive rates in categories 4, 4a, and 6 if it has a floor area greater than 2500 square feet (for ASHP) or for any GSHP project.
+Projects are eligible to apply for the custom incentive rates for Categories 4, 4a, and 6 provided the project has a floor area greater than 2,500 square feet.

 All projects applying for incentives under the custom categories must submit savings calculations using the latest version of the NYS Clean Heat Program Savings Calculator.